Chris Haske – Art

 Amy Brudin – 3-8 Technology

-Amy Brudin is the 3-8 technology teacher.
+Amy Brudin is the Director of Educational Technology and the 3-8 technology teacher.
 She has been teaching and learning with technology since she graduated from UVA in 1994.
 She spent 10 years in the Washington DC area, teaching at the National Cathedral School and consulting privately with families looking to set up networks and computers at home.
 She and her husband George (a UVA grad, as well) moved to Batesville in 2003, and welcomed their daughter Addison in 2007 (who will be joining Peabody as a second grader.)
 She is also a teacher for the Online School for Girls, teaching Intro to Computer Programming.

 Melissa Charles – Drama (K-5)